-- Provide a comprehensive and challenging vocational programme in game programming, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds into various creative industry contexts. - Offer a robust Foundation Degree programme that is relevant to current practices of programming and scripting in the games industry that will allow students to be autonomous and progress onto their chosen trajectory. - Produce graduates who have the ability to critically reflect and learn from their practical and academic experience in and relate this experience to relevant theory. - Produce graduates who have both subject specific skills (expressive, creative, technical) and transferable skills (communication, teamwork, project management) which are key to being employable within the games industry. - Produce graduates with the ability to create robust and game ready systems. - Prepare students for working in the industry with the skillset and software skills needed to become a games programmer and develop their own systems, mechanics and game scripts. - Produce graduates to be able to utilise C#, C++, Computational Mathematics, AI, Unity, Unreal all with an underpinning of game theory. - Produce graduates with entrepreneurial ability relevant to be a programmer and developer in the games industry - Produce graduates who have an analytical and reflective understanding of games programming and its use within the context of the workplace today and in relation to the wider social and cultural environment.
+- Provide a comprehensive and challenging vocational programme in Cyber Security, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds into various creative industry contexts. - Offer a robust Foundation Degree programme that is relevant to the current practices of Cyber Security in the computing industry that will allow students to be autonomous and progress onto their chosen trajectory. - Produce graduates who have the ability to critically reflect and learn from their practical and academic experience in a creative context and relate this experience to relevant theory. - Produce graduates who have both subject specific skills (expressive, creative, technical) and transferable skills (communication, teamwork, project management) which are key to being employable within the games industry. - Produce graduates with the ability to create Cyber Security and software applications - Prepare students for working in the industry with the skillset and software skills needed to become a Cyber Security specialist. - Produce graduates to be able to create Software applications, collect, analyse and present data, design websites and mobile applications, etc. - Produce graduates with entrepreneurial ability relevant to Cyber Security and its specialism. - Produce graduates who have an analytical and reflective understanding of Cyber Security and the development processes, in the context of the workplace today and in relation to the wider social and cultural environment.